lightAxis/translotator/docs/so_group.md

 # SO(2) & SO(3) Group

-The SO(2) group is a group of 2D rotations in the plane.
-The SO(3) group is a group of 3D rotations in space.
-The SO(2) group is a subgroup of the SO(3) group.
-The SO(2) group is a group of unit complex numbers.
-The SO(3) group is a group of unit quaternions.
+The SO(2) group is a group of 2D rotations in the plane and SO(3) group is a group of 3D rotations in space.

 ## Group Properties